-- In specifically designated areas, all cattle will be subject to testing.
-Only those beefs whose levels of radioactive cesium fall below the maximum limits will be approved for sale. - (2) In areas other than (1), all livestock farms will be subject to testing, in which at least one head of cattle will be tested in each farm in the first shipment.
-Only those farmers whose tested cattle show the levels of radioactive cesium sufficiently below the maximum limits will be approved to ship and slaughter their cattle.
-These farmers will continue to be subject to regular testing following such approval.
+- (1) In specifically designated areas, all cattle are going to be subject to testing.
+Only those beef whose levels of radioactive cesium fall below the maximum limits are going to be approved for sale. - (2) In areas other than (1), all livestock farms are going to be subject to testing, in which at least one head of cattle is going to be tested in each farm in the first shipment.
+Only those farmers whose tested cattle show the levels of radioactive cesium sufficiently below the maximum limits are going to be approved to ship and slaughter their cattle.
+These farmers are going to continue to be subject to regular testing following such approval.